veritas44/WebDAV-streamer/README.md

 Please bear in mind that running this with a bandwidth limiter is not recommended, because it first downloads the file, and then streams it, so the bandwidth used will be double the file size.

+**Why WebDAV?**

+Initially, I got a 1TB private ownCloud.
+Great, but what more could I do with it than just storing files?
+I started looking for a web audio streamer for WebDAV, but I couldn't find one, so I made one myself.
+The advantage of WebDAV is that your storage is seperate from your actual server.
+This way you can run WebDAV streamer on a Pi without the need of a 1TB hard drive attached to it.

 **Requirements:**